 This article was updated to reflect the 2022 season of "Exhumed."

 Dead bodies may be harmless — after all, when someone’s dead, they’re not exactly coming after you — but they disturb many of us all the same.
 No wonder “The Walking Dead” has been one of the most popular television shows for years, almost every horror movie features a scene with a creepy skeleton, and a common superstition is to hold your breath when you go past a graveyard.

-But while dead bodies may give living humans the creeps, they can hold the answer to many mysteries, as shown in Oxygen’s new series “Exhumed,” airing on Sunday, Jan.
-17 at 7/6c on Oxygen and executive produced by Kelly Ripa and Mark Consuelos.
+But while dead bodies may give living humans the creeps, they can hold the answer to many mysteries, as shown in “Exhumed,” airing on Oxygen on Sunday, May 8 at 7/6c and executive produced by Kelly Ripa and Mark Consuelos.
 Sometimes, exhuming a body is the only way to solve a case.

 So, what does it mean to “exhume” a body, anyway?
 “Exhume” means to disinter something that was buried, aka dig a body up from its not-so-final resting place.
 Exhumations typically involve heavy machinery to get deep into the earth, and usually occur during the summer months when the ground is softer, crime scene cleaning company Aftermath explained on its website.
 The casket is taken out of the ground, and what remains of the body is moved to a lab or another kind of holding vessel, depending on the reason the body is being disinterred.
 Officials attend to make sure the exhumation follows regulations, while family is typically advised not to come as it can be a deeply upsetting process, the company noted.